Huanz86251/RUST_Project/README.md

 Overall, this project fills a gap in the Rust ecosystem by offering a modern, strongly-typed, self-hostable finance tracker that goes beyond simple logging, supporting reconciliation, reporting, and AI-assisted workflows.

 ### Key Features

+**HTTPS cloud back-end database**: All ledger data is persisted in a remote HTTPS back-end service (API + database), enabling multi-device access and persistent storage.
+*Value to objective*: provides reliable, centralized storage for financial records and supports real-world usage beyond a single machine.

 **Secure authentication & user isolation**: Register/login with token-based authentication; all data access is scoped per user.
 *Value to objective*: ensures user data privacy and enables safe usage on a remote HTTPS service.